Need a homemade thumb guard?

 Mallets work with either gouges or chisels, and it strikes the wooden edge of the tool to push it deep into the wood.

-You cannot work with a thumb guard when you do not know the material to use.
+You cannot work with a thumb guard when you do not know the material.
 That exposes you to poor-quality material and misuse of the tool, slowing down the process.
 Know what the project you are running requires, then you choose the appropriate material.

 Choosing the Right Dimensions